-We fit 2 types of models: (1) bivariate logistic regression and (2) multivariable logistic regression that included all variables.
-Due to high collinearity between race, ethnicity, and primary language, we chose 1 of these 3 variables to include in each multivariable model based on the strength of bivariate associations and number of individuals in each category.
-Odds ratios (ORs) and adjusted OR (aOR) with 95% CIs were reported.
-P < .05 was considered statistically significant.
+We fit two types of models: (1) bivariate logistic regression and (2) multivariate logistic regression that included all variables.
+Due to high collinearity between race, ethnicity, and primary language, we chose one of these three variables to include in each multivariate model based on the strength of bivariate associations and number of individuals in each category.

+Odds ratios (OR) and adjusted OR (aOR) with 95% confidence intervals (CI) were reported. p <0.05 was considered statistically significant.